brozeph/reindeer/readme.md

 ### #update

 The update method allows one to update an existing document within Elasticsearch.
-A partial document will be updated, as expected, without problems.
+A partial document will be accepted as well, but note that if there are required fields that are missing from the partial document, the method will return an error.
 This method will return an error in the event that the document does not exist.

+**Usage:** `mapper.update(_id, doc, callback)`

+This method accepts the following arguments:

+* `_id` - _(optional)_ - this is the `_id` value with which the document will be updated in Elasticsearch
+  * when this value is not supplied, the value from the field matching the `_id.path` specified in the mapping will be used instead
+  * if the `_id` is not supplied and there is no `_id.path` specified in the mapping, an error will be returned
+* `doc` - _(required)_ - this is the document representing what should be updated in Elasticsearch
+  * the document can be specified as a partial document
+  * _NOTE:_ all fields in the document will be validated against the mapping specification prior to calling Elasticsearch
+* `callback` - _(required)_ - a function callback that accepts two arguments:
+  * `err` - populated with details in the event of an error during the operation
+  * `updatedModel` - the validated model that is properly typed according to the mapping specification

 ```javascript
 var Mapper = require('reindeer').Mapper;